A / AN

 B: an (not a) before a/e/i/o/u:

-I’m going to buy a hat and an umbrella.
+I’m going to buy hat and an umbrella.

 There was an interesting programme on TV last night.